alireza-sobouti/MATLAB_LiCSAR/README.md

-MATLAB LiCSAR Data Processing Script
+**First MATLAB LiCSAR Data Processing Script:**
-This MATLAB script is designed to process interferometric data from the LiCSAR project.
+This MATLAB script is designed to process unwrapped interferograms in LiCSAR portal.
 It extracts data from LiCSAR frames, reads and processes metadata, and performs geometric calculations.
-The data is read and processed in patches for memory efficiency, especially when dealing with large geospatial datasets.
+The data is read and processed in patches for memory efficiency, especially when dealing with large datasets.
 The script outputs various results, including unwrapped interferograms, range values, and coherence.

-Requirements
+**Requirements:**
 MATLAB (R2019a or later is recommended)

 GeoTIFF file format support for geotiffread

 Input data: LiCSAR interferogram data in .geo.*.tif format

-Script Overview
+**Script Overview:**
 The script performs the following main tasks:

 Extracts the average height of the satellite: